cboettig/labnotebook/members.md

 ## Interested in Joining?

-I'm always interested in talking with perspective undergraduate, graduate, or post-doctoral researches.
+I'm always interested in talking with perspective undergraduate, graduate, or post-doctoral researchers.
 Please [contact me](http://carlboettiger.info) with a brief email explaining your background and interests if you are interested in joining the group.

 Undergraduates interested in independent work may wish to participate through UC Berkeley's [SPUR](http://nature.berkeley.edu/site2/spur/) or [URAP](http://research.berkeley.edu/urap/) programs, or through a senior thesis project.